scanand/Getting-and-Cleaning-Data/Codebook.md

    * Read files from the local storage
    * read all subjects, activities and actual observations for train and test data set
    * concatenate all columns by subject then activities and then all observations for both data sets
-   * clean all observation names and keep only alphaNumericals
+   * clean all observation names(features) and keep only alpha-numericals
-   * add all data proper column names
+   * add the column headings for data frame
    * merge both data frames
-   * extract mean columns having mean and Std.Dev observations
+   * extract the columns from data frame having mean and standard deviation observations
    * get the long listing of all observations and their mean or standard deviation value using melt() of reshape2 package.
    * 'cast' into a new shape i.e. data frame for subject + features against activities and using mean as an aggregate function
-   * Write to the csv
+   * Write to the txt